-These are the Company's first IFRS condensed interim financial statements for part of the period covered by the first IFRS annual financial statements to be presented in accordance with IFRS for the year ending December 31, 2011.
+These are the Company's second set of IFRS condensed interim financial statements for part of the period covered by the first IFRS annual financial statements to be presented in accordance with IFRS for the year ending December 31, 2011.
 Previously, the Company prepared its annual and interim financial statements in accordance with GAAP.